mumoshu/terraform-provider-eksctl/README.md

 It is useful for e.g.:

-- Stopping Flux so that it won't try to install new manifests before the cluster being down
+- Stopping Flux so that it won't try to install new manifests to fail while the cluster is being terminated
 - Stopping pods whose IP addresses are exposed via a headless service and external-dns before the cluster being down, so that stale pod IPs won't remain in the serviced discovery system

 ```hcl